AmazeeLabs/silverback-mono/docs/development/workflow.md

 }
 ```

-... and run `composer update` to include the local packages.
+...and run `composer update` to include the local packages.